mlynch1985/terraform/custom-modules-examples/asg/README.md

 - `desired_capacity` - The desired capacity of the auto scaling group.
 Defaults to `1`.
 - `healthcheck_grace_period` - Time in seconds after instance launch before performing healthchecks.
 Defaults to `300`.
 - `healthcheck_type` - Specify `EC2` or `ELB` to determine how healthchecks should be performed.
 Defaults to `EC2`.
-- `iam_instance_profile` - Please specify the iam instance profile arn to attach to each EC2 instance.
+- `iam_instance_profile` - Please specify the iam instance profile name to attach to each EC2 instance.
 Defaults to `""`.
 - `max_size` - The maximum size of the auto scaling group.
 Defaults to `1`.
 - `min_size` - The minimum size of the auto scaling group.
 Defaults to `1`.
 - `user_data` - Specify a path to a userdata script.
 Defaults to `""`.